Hy-Vee: 2020s

-In December 2021, Hy-Vee expanded its online offering by introducing ship-to-home services.
-Customers are now able to purchase bulk grocery items directly from the Hy-Vee Deals website, and a pet specific website named Petship was also launched.
+In December 2021, Hy-Vee expanded its online offering by introducing home delivery.
+Customers are able to purchase bulk grocery items directly from the Hy-Vee Deals website, and a pet specific website (Petship) was also launched.

-In February 2022, Hy-Vee opened its long-awaited, second, Springfield, Missouri store.
+In February 2022, Hy-Vee opened its second Springfield, Missouri, store.

 In March 2022, Hy-Vee announced a new location in Spring Hill, Tennessee, its first location in the state.

-On July 27, 2022, the announcement was made that Randy Edeker was stepping down from current position as CEO and Aaron Wiese will be assuming the role of CEO.
-Randy Edeker will remain chairman of the board.
+On July 27, 2022, the company announced that Randy Edeker would step down from his position as CEO, and Aaron Wiese would assume the CEO role.
+Randy Edeker remained chairman of the board.

+On April 17, 2024, Hy-Vee announced the acquisition of Strack & Van Til stores of Highland, Indiana, adding 22 locations in northwest Indiana.
+The acquisition included the one Town & Country location under Strack & Van Til ownership.

+Hy-Vee did not reveal the price, but spokesperson Tina Potthoff said the purchase is one of the largest in Hy-Vee's history.
+Potthoff said privately owned Strack & Van Til will become a subsidiary of Hy-Vee but will retain its logos, name, and branding.

+Having previously announced locations in Zionsville and Noblesville for Indiana expansion, Hy-Vee said those timelines may shift, but are still in the plans for expansion.
+"We plan to continue to build in these areas," Potthoff said.
+"Due to this acquisition, we are reviewing and finalizing our construction timeline for those locations."